thompsonj/gym-simplegrid/exercises.md

+If you haven't already followed the setup instructions in the [README](README.md), do that first.

 # Gridworld/Metalearning Exercises
 When you run `train.py`, it initalizes a very simple grid world environment consisting of a single walled room containing a goal.
 The class `MLPAgent` is very similar to the agent you worked with this morning.
 It's `learn ` method implements A2C.
 This agent is trained to find the goal while avoiding the walls and in as few steps as possible.
 If the agent chooses an action that would take it into a wall, it will stay in the current location (and incur the cost of hitting a wall).
 The episode ends when the agent reaches the goal or when the maximum number of steps has been reached (default:8).